-Congratulations on your purchase of the Arboreal Systems Apogee integrated power distribution and control system.
+Congratulations on your purchase of the Neutrino Aurora Plus integrated power distribution and control system.
 Not only does this product represent the state of the art in power distribution and control, but offers a range of essential information.
-Additionally, Apogee offers extreme interconnection and expansion capabilities.
+Most importantly, the system will acquire additional talents over time as updated software is made available for download.

-Installation of the system is covered under the installation guide available on our support site, so we won't cover that again here.
+Installation of the system is covered under the quick installation guide available on our support site, so we won't cover that again here.
 The purpose of this manual is to show you how to use the system to its fullest capability.